Khwarazm: Legendary

 says that the land belonging to the mythical king Afrasiab was first colonised 980 years before Alexander the Great (thus c.
-1292 BC, well before the Seleucid era) when the hero of the Iranian epic Siyavash came to Khwarazm; his son Kay Khusraw came to the throne 92 years later, in 1200 BC.
-Al-Biruni starts giving names only with the Afrighid line of Khwarazmshahs, having placed the ascension of Afrighids in 616 of the Seleucid era, i.e. in 305 AD.
+1292 BCE, well before the Seleucid era) when the hero of the Iranian epic Siyavash came to Khwarazm; his son Kay Khusraw came to the throne 92 years later, in 1200 BCE.
+Al-Biruni starts giving names only with the Afrighid line of Khwarazmshahs, having placed the ascension of Afrighids in 616 of the Seleucid era, i.e. in 305 CE.

 Early people

-Chorasmian fresco from Kazakly-Yatkan (fortress of Akcha-Khan Kala), 1st century BC-2nd century AD.
+Chorasmian fresco from Kazakly-Yatkan (fortress of Akcha-Khan Kala), 1st century BCE-2nd century AD.

-Like Sogdia, Khwarazm was an expansion of the Bactria–Margiana culture during the Bronze Age, which later fused with Indo-Iranians during their migrations around 1000 BC.
+Like Sogdia, Khwarazm was an expansion of the Bactria–Margiana culture during the Bronze Age, which later fused with Indo-Iranians during their migrations around 1000 BCE.
 Early Iron Age states arose from this cultural exchange.
-List of successive cultures in Khwarazm region 3000–500 BC:
+List of successive cultures in Khwarazm region 3000–500 BCE: